natexcvi/shelfie/README.md

 ## How It Works

+1. **Provider Selection**: Choose between OpenAI, Anthropic, or Ollama
+2. **Model Selection**: Pick from available models with optional filtering
-1. **Scan Directory**: Recursively scans the target directory for files
+3. **Scan Directory**: Recursively scans the target directory for files
-2. **Analyze Filenames**: Determines if filenames are descriptive enough
+4. **Concurrent Analysis**: Analyzes filenames in parallel (up to 10 at once) with progress bars
-3. **Content Analysis**: For non-descriptive files, analyzes content to suggest better names
+5. **Content Analysis**: For non-descriptive files, generates better names concurrently
-4. **Structure Planning**: Creates an optimal directory organization plan
+6. **Structure Planning**: Creates an optimal directory organization plan
-5. **User Approval**: Shows the plan and asks for confirmation
+7. **User Approval**: Shows the plan and asks for confirmation
-6. **Execution**: Moves files to their new locations with better names
+8. **Execution**: Moves files to their new locations with better names

 ## Supported File Types